msozzoni/DemographicDynamicsInTortoisesAndFreswhaterTurtles/PGLS/README.md

 The files are:

-Species.txt -> A list with the species name under exame in a single column
+Species.txt -> A list with the species name under exame in a single column with no header \
+Enm_areas.csv -> This file will be produced in the first step of the PGLS_setup.R script.
+It contains the suitable area (>0.36) of each period under exams. \